NicoMincuzzi/k3s-remote/README.md

 * `--datastore` - used to pass a SQL connection-string to the `--datastore-endpoint` flag of k3s.
 You must use [the format required by k3s in the Rancher docs](https://rancher.com/docs/k3s/latest/en/installation/ha/).

 See even more install options by running `k3sup install --help`.

+## Install Ingress Controller

+`kubectl apply -f ./traefik.yml`

+navigate to http://<HOST_IP>/ a 404 page will mean that the ingress controller is working properly!